Ranwo is a social enterprise which empowers single parents by educating and employing them to become virtual assistants.

-Founded by Ebun Sanusi, Ranwo is a product of insights that emerged from conversations she's had with single mothers and her own experiences growing up with a single mother.
+Founded by Ebun Sanusi, Ranwo is a product of insights that emerged from conversations she's had with single mothers as well as her own experiences growing up with a single mother household.

-It became clear to see that the only way the educational and financial outcomes of young people can be improved us by looking at the big picture.
+It became clear to see that the only way the educational and financial outcomes of young people could be improved was by looking at the big picture.
 Instead of isolating these problems and focusing solely on these young person, we also need to look at supporting their parents and the household as a unit.
 It was through this observation that Ranwo was birthed.

-Moreover, based the accounts a number of single mothers gave to our founder through the Black Single Motherhood organisation – it became very apparent that lots of marginalised and disadvantaged single mothers fail to receive the support, education and advice needed to advance their lives and livelihoods of their children through employment.
+Based on the accounts of single mothers given to our founder– it became very apparent that lots of marginalised and disadvantaged single parents fail to receive the support, education and advice necessary to advance their lives and the livelihoods of their children through employment.